 There are other federal statutes that authorize law suits for violations of civil rights:

-42 U.S.C. § 1981, prohibits intentional racial discrimination in making or enforcing contracts,
+- 42 U.S.C. § 1981, which prohibits intentional racial discrimination in making or enforcing contracts, and

-42 U.S.C. § 1982, prohibits intentional racial discrimination in property transactions, such as the sale or lease of real estate or even personal property (such as automobiles).
+- 42 U.S.C. § 1982, which prohibits intentional racial discrimination in property transactions, such as the sale or lease of real estate or personal property (such as automobiles).